-When you go to adult services (Paul Wood ward), you won’t need to explain everything about your condition.
+When you go to Paul Wood ward, you won’t need to explain everything about your condition.
 The doctors in adult services work closely with the doctors in children’s services, and have expert knowledge of congenital heart disease.

 Paul Wood ward is for patients aged over 16.
 Beds are located in bays and you only share your bay with people who are the same sex as you.
-There are bathrooms, and toilets for men and women, located near your bay.
+Appropriate facilities are nearby to your bay.

 Are you still at school?